Lower Limb Ulcers

 - Including varicose veins

 Venous ulcers can be painful (particularly worse at the end of the day) and are often found in the gaiter region of the legs (Fig. 1).
-Associated symptoms include dry and itchy skin and distended aching veins.
+Associated symptoms of chronic venous disease, such as aching, itching, eczema, or lipodermatosclerosis, will be present often before venous leg ulcers appear.

 The diagnosis of venous ulcers is clinical, with the underlying venous insufficiency confirmed by Duplex Ultrasound.
 Most commonly venous incompetence occurs at the sapheno-femoral or sapheno-popliteal junctions, although it may occur in any perforator.

-An Ankle Brachial Pressure Index (ABPI) is sometimes required to exclude arterial disease before application of compression bandaging.
+An Ankle Brachial Pressure Index (ABPI) is required to assess for any arterial component to the ulcers and to determine whether compression therapy will be suitable.
 If infection is suspected (i.e. erythematous or with purulent exudate) then consider microbiology swabs and antibiotics.

 Conservative management for venous ulcers warrants leg elevation and increased exercise (promoting calf action).
-Emollients should be prescribed for any dry skin present and antibiotics prescribed if infected.
+Encourage lifestyle changes, including weight reduction and improved nutrition, as appropriate.
+Antibiotics should only be prescribed with clinical evidence of a wound infection.

-If there is concurrent varicose veins, these should be treated with radiofrequency ablation.
-Improving venous return will allow for the healing of the venous ulcers; failed endovascular therapy will then warrant surgical interventions
+If there is concurrent varicose veins, these should be treated with endovenous techniques or open surgery*, as improving venous return will allow for the healing of the venous ulcers.

 An arterial ulcer refers to an ulcer caused by a reduction in arterial blood flow, leading to decreased perfusion of the tissues and subsequent poor healing.